 There are many ways to catch bass in deep water.
 A jigging spoon or drop-shot rig are common choices, but jigging minnows, like the Rapala Jigging Rap, are gaining popularity.
 We've asked two pro anglers, Jacob Wheeler and Brandon Palaniuk to share their sonar tips and jigging tricks for vertically fishing the Rapala Jigging Rap to catch big bass.

-A Different Lure With Action for Bass
+A Fishing Lure With Action for Bass

 The Rapala Jigging Rap’s origin is as an ice fishing bait.
 Yet, the characteristics that make it deadly on ice - its fast sink rate, minnow profile, and unique to-the-side darting and gliding action - are just as effective in straight-down scenarios for deep bass.